The full walk is about 7km (4 miles) long and takes about two to three hours to complete, depending upon the time spent in gardens.

 Mountfort Crescent was built in 1834-47 as part of the Bishop Estate and comprises pairs of bow-fronted villas set around a central garden.
 It occupies the ground of what used to be Reed Moatfield, in which was a moated site, so described in 1756.
 It is named after Mountfort House.
 The architect John Carr McLellan lived at No. 3 from 1883 to 1888.
 In 1928 the garden was described as a 'small area enclosed by light railings owned by freeholders of surrounding houses, who maintain the garden.'
 The garden is no longer railed and has several notable trees.

 Return to Thornhill Road, turn right and continue on.
 The Albion pub on the left has accessible toilets.
 Continue on into Cloudesley Road.
-After the junction with Copenhagen Street, cross the road and the entrance to Culpeper Community Garden is beside the King of Denmark pub.
+After the junction with Copenhagen Street, cross the road and the entrance to Culpeper Community Garden is on the right, just after a former pub.
 To avoid the steps, continue along Cloudesley Road, and enter via the gate in the railings on the right.

 Named after the 17th-century herbalist Nicholas Culpeper, this secluded garden contains 46 different plots tended by local people and groups, growing a wealth of flowers, fruit and vegetables.
 There are also a communal lawn, ponds, rose pergola and wildlife areas.
 Open daily to the public, the project encourages the involvement of many disadvantaged groups, as well as children and young people.

-Leave Culpeper via the upper gate onto Cloudesley Road, opposite the North One pub, turn right and cross Tolpuddle Street at the zebra crossing.
+Leave Culpeper via the upper gate onto Cloudesley Road, opposite the Islington pub, turn right and cross Tolpuddle Street at the zebra crossing.
 Cross the Sainsbury's car park into Chapel Market (accessible toilet between the two).
 Turn left and continue to Upper Street.

 To end the walk here, cross at the traffic lights to Angel underground station.
-To continue the walk, turn right into Upper Street and go to the traffic lights at Pentonville Road.
+To continue the walk, turn right into Islington High Street and go to the traffic lights at Pentonville Road.

 To begin the walk at Angel underground station, turn left and walk along Upper Street.
 Cross Upper Street and then Pentonville Road at the traffic lights and walk straight on into St John Street.
 Turn right into Chadwell Street and continue to Myddelton Square.